-The term ‘information operations’ – or ‘info ops’ – is usually used in a military context.
-In more recent times the terms have been thrown around by the media as a kind of ill-informed panacea to their exposition of the information space being trolled, amplified, infested with bots and manipulated for political dominance.
+The term ‘information operations’ – or ‘info ops’ – is usually used in a military context to describe operational influence activities designed to degrade an enemy's capability and impact their decision making.
+In more recent times the terms have been thrown around by the media as a kind of ill-informed panacea to their exposition of the information space being trolled, amplified, infested with bots and manipulated for political gain.

 Unsurprisingly, the media’s continual inclusion of the term in a nefarious context, has left many people worried about all manner of information manipulation.
 These concerns are not unfounded.
 From data breaches to blatant propaganda, the quest for the truth has resulted in a global decline in trust over the past 3 years as the 2018 Edelman Trust Barometer. attests.